What is Penetration Testing?

 On average, for a single website or web application assessment it can take one to two weeks, depending on the size of the website this may increase or decrease.
 Another factor that can affect how long a test takes is how many vulnerabilities we uncover whilst testing.
 If the target for the test is riddled with security vulnerabilities then it can take longer to test and write up the report.
 The golden rule when looking to carry out penetration testing is to leave plenty of planning time before (to establish a scope), and after (to fix the detected threats).
 We get a lot of customers who wish to get the testing done last minute, and forget that they will need to allocate time after the test to implement all the fixes.
 We always do our best to keep you updated throughout the testing process so you know when you can expect your final report.

-Ethical hacking, done how it’s supposed to be, using the latest in testing technology and techniques.
+Ethical hacking, done right!
 We are proud to have developed many of our own penetration testing tools, which gives us a competitive advantage when detecting system vulnerabilities.
 We have access to huge security vulnerability databases and unique private Proof of Concept (PoC) attack frameworks developed by our engineers in-house.
 We offer both automated and manual testing techniques for all computer platforms.
 Please make an enquiry to discuss how we can help you meet your security requirements.

 Learn more about Penetration Testing